newswim/arpeggigon-mirror/README.md

 Target levels
 -------------
 - [ ] Baseline: text interface only, not necessarily (very) interactive, but at the very least able to record a performance as a MIDI file.
 - [ ] Basic system with a GUI running on a Linux desktop.
 At least able to generate sound
 - [ ] Full-featured system with GUI running on a Linux desktop.
 - [ ] Mobile version, subject to cooperation with Ivan/Keera Studios

 Feature Summary
 ---------------

-* Modelled after the origial Reactogon
+* Modelled after the original Reactogon
 * Up to 16 layers.
 Each layer an extended version of the original Reactogon.
   Extensions include:
   - Each tile has an associated "repeat count" n.
 The play head stays